SimonCropp/Argon/docs/QueryingLINQtoJSON.md

       <content>
         <para>JObject/JArray can also be queried using LINQ. `Argon.Linq.JToken.Children`
-        returns the children values of a JObject/JArray as an `IEnumerable&lt;JToken&gt;` that can then be queried with the standard Where/OrderBy/Select LINQ operators.
+        returns the children values of a JObject/JArray as an `IEnumerable<JToken>` that can then be queried with the standard Where/OrderBy/Select LINQ operators.

 <alert class="note">
         <para>`Argon.Linq.JToken.Children` returns all the children of a token.
 If it is a